powershellvb/SQLDBATools/README.md

 Powershell Module containing cmdlets for carrying out SQL DBA activities.
 It includes:-

 ## Get-ServerInfo
-This function returns basic information about machine passed as parameter.
+This function returns basic information about machine(s) passed in pipeline or as value.
+This includes Operating System, Service Pack, LastBoot Time, Model, RAM & CPU for computer(s).

 ![](GitHub_Images/Get-ServerInfo.gif)